lwakefield1/Adam-Unitary-Optimisation/README.md

 graphics_toolkit('qt');

-This project uses the UC.m function authored by Christoph Spengler (University of Vienna, 2011) for the composite parameterisation of the unitary group
+This project uses the UC.m function authored by Christoph Spengler (University of Vienna, 2011) for the composite parameterisation of the unitary group U(d).
-𝑈
-(
-𝑑
-)
-U(d).

 References